svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 > There is a possibility to combine multiple UML items in the name of one group.
 > E.g. US_AND_UCL, or US_Alex_AND_UCL_Alex.
 >
-> Still, there is no possibility to mention the same UML item type in same group name more than once.
+> Still, there is no possibility to mention the same UML item type in the same group name more than once.
-> E.g. in case of US_Alex_AND_US_Alice "last win" strategy is applied, meaning that US_Alice will win.
+> E.g. in the case of US_Alex_AND_US_Alice "last win" strategy is applied, meaning that US_Alice will win.
 ----

 ----